- Glenfarclas Family Casks 2002 Cask #3773 57.8%

 Enter the 27yo Glendronach - the old timer who had been on the circuit a few years.
 This whisky wasn’t quite as taut and muscular, a touch flabby one might even say, but had swapped alcoholic braun for sophisticated complexity and things were about to change.
 The Glendronach danced effortlessly about the Amrut with grace and agility unexpected in one so old - landing PX puncheon punches at every opportunity until finally the Amrut was down.
 Now only two whiskies stood in the Glendronach’s way

-The Benromach was a below the belt bar brawler if ever there was - reeking of stale cigarettes and old beer mats.
+The Benromach was a below the belt bar brawler if ever there were - reeking of stale cigarettes and old beer mats.
 For a moment, the Glendronach was on the ropes and a serious upset looked possible but as as the Glendronach absorbed the Bernomach’s peaty stomach jabs and cheeky kidney punches, soon the Benromach tired and was finally defeated.

 The Benriach failed to show up and was last seen cowering in the dressing room.

-And so we have a new heavyweight champion of Wellington - the 27 yo Glendronach batch 16 #7902 - an almost unanimous verdict from the 100 Judges who also fought hard to keep focus and hold their nerve faced with such a tricky contest.
+And so we have a new heavyweight champion of Wellington - the 27 YO Glendronach batch 16 #7902 - an almost unanimous verdict from the 100 Judges who also fought hard to keep focus and hold their nerve faced with such a tricky contest.
 Well done all and see you next year!

 Here are the scores for those who are interested...